Decision-making in light-trapped slime molds involves active mechanical processes: Results

 We compare protrusion exploration with peristaltic wave orientation to understand why the protrusion at $160^\circ$ persists while others retract.
 The peristaltic wave takes time to settle into the longest-axis orientation.
 During the onset of smaller protrusions, the peristaltic wave continuously reorients across the network (Fig.~\ref{fig:fig2}d).
 However, even in this phase, the wave primarily fluctuates between the different long axes of the trap, switching between $30^\circ$, $150^\circ$, and its opposite $330^\circ$.
-Despite this, a large protrusion initially emerges at $90^\circ$, appearing predominantly inconsistent with the dominant wave orientation.
+Despite this, a large protrusion initially emerges at $90^\circ$, appearing predominantly inconsistent with a dip in the dominant wave orientation.
 As the exploration phase progresses, a shift occurs around 20~min before the escape: rather than fluctuating between different directions, the peristaltic wave stabilizes around $150^\circ$ (most significant gradient magnitude, Fig.~\ref{fig:fig2}d).
 As this direction is the ultimate escape route, a sustained progression of the peristaltic wave appears to be required for effective mass transport for the escape.
-These observations are generalizable to the other trap shapes (Supplement Figs.~S2-S4).\\
+These observations are generalizable to the other trap shapes (Supplement Figs.~S2-S4~\cite{schick_supp_2026}).\\

-While protrusion growth is aligned mainly with peristalsis-driven mass reallocation, the emergence of the $90^\circ$ protrusion despite the wave predominantly traveling toward $30^\circ$ suggests that additional factors influence protrusion initiation and persistence.
-Moreover, the peristaltic wave itself is not static.
-It fluctuates between different long-axis directions before stabilizing at $150^\circ$ prior to escape.
-Since stable peristalsis appears necessary for sustained mass transport and successful escape, the critical question becomes: What sets the direction of the peristaltic wave?
-Understanding this mechanism is key to explaining how \textit{Physarum polycephalum} transitions from broad exploration to a directed escape response.
+While protrusion growth is aligned mainly with peristalsis-driven mass reallocation, the emergence of the pronounced protrusion at $90^\circ$, despite the peristaltic wave predominantly propagating toward $30^\circ$, indicates that protrusion initiation cannot be explained solely by the instantaneous dominant wave direction.
+This mismatch highlights a limitation of dominant-wave analysis: it emphasizes the most persistent global propagation direction but does not capture structured contraction modes that are repeatedly expressed and contribute substantially to exploratory behavior.
+The peristaltic wave is highly dynamic during exploration, fluctuating between different long-axis orientations before ultimately stabilizing at $150^\circ$ prior to escape.
+Since stable peristalsis appears necessary for sustained mass transport and successful escape, the critical question becomes: What determines the selection of the peristaltic wave direction?
+Resolving this question is essential to understanding how \textit{Physarum polycephalum} transitions from broad exploration to a directed escape response.